adibarbusoftlab/playgist/_posts/en/2023-09-26-update-play-store.md

 This method not only updates you to the latest version but also allows you to install specific versions of Google Play Store, if needed.

-The full guide with instructions and illustrations can be found here: [How to install Play Store manually](https://playgist.com/en/download-and-install-play-store/)
+The full guide with instructions and illustrations can be found here: [How to manually install Play Store on your phone](https://playgist.com/en/download-and-install-play-store/)

 ## Final mentions